niplav/site/range_and_forecasting_accuracy.md

 a phenomenal job).

-More than a year later, I got hold off the private Metaculus data via my job, the Metaculus admins also allowed me to use it for any private investigations.
+More than a year later, I got hold off the private Metaculus data via my job, luckily the Metaculus admins also allowed me to use it for my private investigations.

-### Testing Previous Metaculus Findings on Private Data
+I subsequently [tried to replicate my previous findings](./range_and_forecasting_accuracy.html#Appendix-A-Replicating-Metaculus-Findings-With-Full-Data) with the private data, finding that \_.

 Limitations
 -----------